Running away to the Carmelite Monastery reminded me of a distant childhood memory when my playmate and I ran for our lives.

 The decade of the 70’s in the Philippines marked the Martial Law regime of the dictator Ferdinand Marcos.

 As a result of the oppressive rule, many impoverished people ran to the mountains of Mindanao and joined the New People’s Army (NPAs).

-"This room is bulletproof," Papa often said.
-Surrounded by pure concrete walls, without windows, and located in the middle of the kitchen, it was the perfect hideaway.
+Surrounded by pure concrete walls, without windows, and located in the middle of the kitchen, the rice storeroom was the perfect hide-away.

 Inside those walls, I felt safe.

 Looking at the massive solid walls of the monastery, this same security returned.